 There are several tools behind the setting of national logistics policies.
 One relates to improving the global interface of logistics with gateways, corridors, and hinterland accessibility strategies.
 If this interface is improved, it is expected that the national economy is more competitive and can attract international investments.
 The most common strategies involve:

-- National gateways.
-Develop gateways (ports and airports) as locations of national strategic interest by improving the capacity and throughput of ports or airports (new or existing facilities).
-This requires identifying and coordinate transport infrastructure investments in the gateway area, particularly where are the main physical bottlenecks, and they could be remediated.
-The stated goal is often to facilitate modal shift (to modes that are judged to if higher performance such as rail and barge) and effective inland freight distribution.
-The risk usually involves competing for national gateways vying for public capital, which can lead to the duplication of infrastructure investments.
+- B.1 National gateways.
+Develop gateways as locations of national strategic interest by improving the capacity and throughput of main terminal facilities such as ports, airports, and (intermodal) rail yards.
+This requires identifying and coordinating transport infrastructure investments in the gateway area, particularly where are the main physical bottlenecks, and how they could be remediated.
+The stated goal is often to facilitate modal shift (to modes that are judged to be of higher performance, such as rail and barge) and effective inland freight distribution.
+The risk usually involves competing national gateways vying for public capital, which can lead to the duplication of infrastructure investments.

-- Corridors and connectors development.
-Develop or expand key transport connectors between gateways and the logistical activities they service.
-This improves key capacity bottlenecks by coordinating the operations and investments of various stakeholders.
+- B.4.
+Corridors and connectors development.
+Develop or expand key road and rail transport connectors between gateways and the logistical activities they service.
+This goes beyond capacity issues but also includes coordination and performance.
+Key capacity bottlenecks are improved by coordinating the operations and investments of various stakeholders.
 Corridor development focus on improving hinterland transport capacity, efficiency, and reliability with the expectation that economic opportunities will arise.
-Along corridors, better asset utilization and modal shift are expected to take place, but there is a risk of the duplication of connectors if several jurisdictions are involved.
+Along corridors, better asset utilization and modal shift are expected to occur, but there is a risk of duplication of connectors if several jurisdictions are involved.
 The setting of national gateways is often coordinated with corridor development strategies.